microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 ## Separating platform and landing zones

-One of the key tenets of North Star Architecture is to have a clear separation of the Power *Platform* and the *landing zones*.
+One of the key tenets of Power Platform Landing Zones is to have a clear separation of the Power *Platform* and the *landing zones*.
 This allows organizations to scale their architecture and deployment alongside with their business requirements, while providing autonomy to the citizen and professional develops for deploying and doing net-new development into their landing zones.
 This model fully supports application autonomy and distinguish between central and federated functions.

 ## Platform responsibilities and functions